mwebb33/slab_application_examples/sld1-overview/index.md

 ## Virtual Application

-Virtual application is a higher abstraction layer, it intends to promote the capabilities of hardware drivers integrated into a wireless stack like BLE.
+Virtual application is a higher abstraction layer, and it intends to promote the capabilities of hardware drivers integrated into a wireless stack like BLE.

-Virtual applications are either wireless stack applications or mostly wireless stack applications using simple sample codes and hardware drivers to promote the platform and the AEP component features.
-Those applications form ready to build like Simplicity Studio projects.
+Virtual applications are either wireless or mostly wireless stack applications using simple sample codes and hardware drivers to promote the platform and the AEP component features.
+Those applications form ready-to-build projects like Simplicity Studio projects.

-Complex virtual applications typically provide solutions for popular IoT products, like smart door lock, speech controlling and so on.
+Complex virtual applications typically provide solutions for popular IoT products, like smart door lock, speech controlling, and so on.

 ![AEP](doc/virtual-app.png)